dubious-senpai/Pull-Shark-Bot/README.md

 # Pull Shark Bot

-Pull Shark Bot is a Python bot designed to help you achieve the Pull Shark Achievement in a totally legitimate manner.
+Pull Shark Bot is a Python bot designed to help you get the Pull Shark Achievement in a totally legitimate manner.

 ## How to Use